-Attachment 7: Request for Funding Priorities, if applicable

-To receive a funding priority, include a statement that you are eligible for one or more funding priority and identify the priority(ies) for which you are requesting consideration.
+Attachment 7: Request for Funding Priorities and/or Preference, if applicable To receive a funding priority and/or preference, include a statement that you are eligible for one or more funding priority(ies) or a preference and identify the priority(ies) and/or preference for which you are requesting consideration.
 Include documentation of this qualification.
 See Section V.2 of this NOFO.